Converg3nce/matic-docs/docs/develop/getting-started.md

 Switch over to Matic's RPC and get started!

 Matic's Test Network which is called **Mumbai** connects with **Ethereum's Goërli Testnet.**
-All the network related details can be found in [Network](/docs/develop/network-details/network)
+All the network related details can be found in [network docs](/docs/develop/network-details/network)

 - [Setup Metamask Wallet](/docs/develop/metamask/hello)
-* Deploy your Contracts on Matic Network
+- Deploy your Contracts on Matic Network
     - [Using Remix](/docs/develop/remix)
     - [Using Truffle](/docs/develop/truffle)

-- [Connecting to Matic with RPC](https://docs.matic.network/docs/develop/metamask/testnet) - adding Matic network on Metamask.
+- [Connecting to Matic with RPC](https://docs.matic.network/docs/develop/metamask/testnet) by adding Matic network on Metamask.
-    - Same RPC can be used with web3js
+  Note that same RPC can be used with web3js.

     ```jsx
     // Javascript

     const Web3 = require('Web3')
     const web3 = new Web3('https://rpc-mumbai.matic.today')

     // web3 object is now connected with Matic's node
         ```

 ---